visgl/react-google-maps/docs/api-reference/components/advanced-marker.md

 #### `className`: string

-A className to be added to the content-element.
-Since the content-element isn't created when using the default-pin, this option is only available when using custom HTML markers.
+A className to be added to the markers content-element.
+The content-element is either an element that contains the custom HTML content or the DOM representation of the `google.maps.marker.PinElement` when a Pin or an empty AdvancedMarker component is rendered.

 #### `style`: [CSSProperties][react-dev-styling]